BryceKrah/react_webpack_tutorial/README.md

 **Optional: npm bundling script**

-I imagine typing ```node ./node_modules/webpack/bin/webpack.js``` can get a bit annoying, and I will cover hot-loading in a bit, but we should probably write an npm script to handle it.
-Add the following to the scripts section of the package.json file in the root of the project:
+You can write an npm script to run the bundler automatically.
+At this point it doesn't really do anything special.
+Add the following to package.json:
 ```
 // package.json
 // Stuff